SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ## Response

-The server response contains an HTTP status code, HTTP headers and it MAY contain an EPP response message in the HTTP message body.
+The server response contains an HTTP status code, HTTP headers and MAY contain an EPP response message in the HTTP message body.

-### Headers

 HTTP response-headers are used to transmit additional response data to the client.
 All HTTP headers used by REPP MUST use the "REPP-" prefix.

 - `REPP-svtrid`:  This header is the equivalent of the <svTRID> element